mhart/awscred/README.md

 A small standalone library to resolve AWS credentials and region details using, in order: environment variables, INI files, and EC2 metadata (for IAM roles).
-Robust retries in the face of HTTP errors, and queues calls to ensure no thundering herd effect will occur when credentials expire.
+Queues HTTP calls to ensure no thundering herd effect will occur when credentials expire.

 Example
 -------